 Unlike other sequencing platforms, the AVITI system does not require diversity to maintain accuracy as signals from the four bases are more reliably distinguishable due to our unique sequencing chemistry.
 In addition, AVITI libraries have specific characteristics that enable clean mapping of polonies during the initial cycles.

 We decided to assess the capability of the AVITI Sequencing system on MethylSeq libraries.
-Our objective was to evaluate density and accuracy while varying the PhiX spike-in percentage.
+Our objective was to evaluate density and accuracy, while varying the PhiX spike-in percentage.
 Libraries were prepared using the NEBNext Enzymatic MethylSeq kits.
 Figure 1 shows the library preparation process.

 |Condition||PE Reads||%Q30||PhiX Aligned (%)|